lamini-ai/lamini-ai.github.io/docs/inference/quick_tour.md

     ```
 </details>

+!!! note

-Note that while it's tempting to squeeze everything into a single LLM call, performance can degrade after too many values in the output type due.
+    While it's tempting to squeeze everything into a single LLM call, performance can degrade after too many values in the output type due.
 Sometimes, it's better to make multiple calls.
 This is a tradeoff between latency and throughput.
 Speaking of throughput...

 You just ran inference many times.
 What's next?